ryan-di/reading-redux-source-code/Part 2 – createStore.md

 ## `createStore` function signature

-After forking, downloading, and opening up the Redux repo in VS Code, I found `createStore` in `/src/createStore.ts` by searching for it in the code editor.
+After forking, downloading, and opening up the Redux project in VS Code, we can find `createStore` in `/src/createStore.ts` by searching for it in the code editor.
 Just take a look at this function signature!

 ```typescript
 export default function createStore<